Write well. Write often. Edit wisely.

 Also, you’ll only want to reveal thoughts and inner dialogue that advance the plot.
 We don’t need to hear everything, just the good stuff.
 You could show random thoughts a time or two to establish the way a character thinks, but skip those kinds of thoughts for the most part.
 Give the reader thoughts that reveal the character and have bearing on the plot.
 Thoughts that up the emotional temperature for the reader.

-For traditional third-person narration, use italics to indicate a character’s thoughts or inner dialogue.
-Clearly signal to the reader that what she’s reading is thought or inner dialogue and not spoken dialogue.
+For traditional third-person narration, you can use italics to indicate a character’s thoughts or inner dialogue.
+This sends an unambiguous signal to the reader that what she’s reading is thought or inner dialogue and not spoken dialogue.